 Watch Tony in his element.
 His poetry organization, Pulse Poetry, caught the attention of Harvard Professor Elisa New and was soon featured on their education series "Poetry in America: Earth, Sea, and Sky."
 In this episode Tony teaches youth about climate justice through Jamaal May's poem entitled, "Water Devil."After students have made their annotations, Tony launches into lively lesson on figurative language, focusing on metaphors and extended metaphors.
 This curriculum is sponsored by the Harvard Graduate School of Education & Harvard Extension School is currently being used in Colorado, Kansas, Florida, Ohio, and even India.

 Tony started public speaking circa 2012 where he served as an Ambassador for the University of Cincinnati.
-Since there he served as a keynote speaker and presenter for the Secretary of Foreign Affairs of Mexico, Teach for America, Yale School of Management, Citizen Schools, The Association of Independent Schools of New England, Harvard Law School, and elsewhere!
-Peep his recent promo video to the right.
-Book him for the 2020-2021 academic year!
+Since there he served as a keynote speaker and presenter for the Secretary of Foreign Affairs of Mexico, Teach for America, Yale School of Management, Citizen Schools, Bain & Co, The Association of Independent Schools of New England, Harvard Law School, and elsewhere!
+Book him for the 2021-2022 academic year!